 From the results of our whale watching impact assessment, we hope to design a conservation plan aimed at balancing the needs of whales and humans.
 Crucially, we need a plan that works not only now, but far into the future.
 With dramatic climate change forecast in the coming decades, with associated shifts in ocean habitats, this presents a challenge.
 Will the whales of north Iceland still be around in the future?
 To what extent can whale-watching companies and locals rely on seeing whales on a daily basis?
 Will north Iceland still represent an important feeding ground in years to come?

-To answer these questions, we will work with iAtlantic, a collaborative, EU-funded project aimed at monitoring the response of marine life to oceanographic changes in the Atlantic Ocean.
+To answer these questions, Tom is working with iAtlantic, a collaborative, EU-funded project aimed at monitoring the response of marine life to oceanographic changes in the Atlantic Ocean.
 Using long-term time-series data for humpback and blue whales in Icelandic waters, we will perform habitat modelling, mapping their distribution against various oceanographic variables such as depth, temperature, plankton and fish distribution.
 Following this, we will apply climate forecasts to predict how these variables will change in the future.
 Therefore, we can estimate how the distribution and number of humpback and blue whales will change around Icelandic waters in coming years.